Board Members

 Karl Hallsten is a retired social worker living in Sierra Vista.
 He is legally deaf, but a Cochlear N5 Implant activated in April 2010 has tremendously improved his hearing.
 His professional social work experience was in community mental health and social work education having taught at University of Wisconsin Oshkosh and at Western Michigan University.
 Apart from the Universities, he worked in the non-profit sector much of the time in clinical administration.
 Late in his career, he worked in public relations, marketing, fund-raising, grant-writing community relations and staff development.
 Karl brings leadership and advocacy skills to his role on the ALOHA board.

 Wayne is originally from San Diego and is a long time ALOHA member.
 He is a computer programmer with a background working with and training air traffic controllers.
-Being hearing impaired, Wayne felt he had a vested interest to be involved with ALOHA and find a way to help others cope with hearing loss.
+Being hearing impaired, Wayno has a vested interest with being involved with ALOHA and finding ways to help others cope with hearing loss.

 Dr. Stewart is a practicing Otolaryngologist at Banner/University Medical Center in Tucson.
 He was born and raised in Tucson, attending both the University of Arizona and the University of Utah.
 He has deep roots in the Tucson medical community.
-He has served on the Board of Directors at ALOHA for many years and has served as president.
+He has served on the Board of Directors at ALOHA for many years including as president and treasurer.